zkc3783/dream-share-discover/CALENDER.md

 ![alt text](image/Gantt.png)

+## 20240330 We finished illustrating the digram for our group!

+We finished illustrating the class diagram and component diagram for web application developing!
+Our work will then be merged with other groups.
+Check our state of the art by clicking [**here**](./project/system-architecture/diagrams-v1.1/).

 ## 20240326 We have a meeting with other PMs!

 We have a short wehcat meeting with other PMs in which we decided to merge our result by submitting class diagrams from each group.
 The deadline is 1st, April.
 Check our schedules [**here**](./CALENDER.md).